beProsto/c-init/README.md

 Finally, it should (somewhat) look like this:
 ```
-python3 c-init/c-init.py xam  # will create a C++ application project compiled with make
+c-init xam  # will create a C++ application project compiled with make
-python3 c-init/c-init.py clc  # will create a C library project compiled with Cmake
+c-init clc  # will create a C library project compiled with Cmake
 ...
 ```